Functionize CLI Usage Guide

 Logging in / Authentication

-Run 'fze token generate' in order to generate a new token when you open the Functionize CLI.
+Run the following command in a terminal window to generate a new token when you open the Functionize CLI:

 Note: When operating the Functionize CLI with a tunnel to a non-public site, it's important to remember that your token will expire after one hour unless your tunnel is still open.
 If the tunnel connection is live, the token will remain valid.